jawadsiddiqui/devops-api/readme.md

 # DevOps API

 ## Overview
-This project is a DevOps Engineer assignment featuring a Python-based REST API using Flask/FastAPI, PostgreSQL, and Prometheus for metrics.
-The API is fully Dockerized and Kubernetes-ready.
+This application is featuring a Python-based REST API using Flask/FastAPI, PostgreSQL, and Prometheus for metrics.
+The API is fully Dockerized and Kubernetes-ready with the following features

 ## Features
 - Resolve and validate IPv4 addresses for a given domain.